 University Challenge Reunited results

 In the table below, for the first round, the team name links to a photo of them on the show and the year links to the page for the series that they featured in.
-Some of the scores have links as well to external articles on their appearance.
+Links to external articles are in the table at the bottom of the page.

 A truly stunning performance throughout by Sidney Sussex, consisting of John Gilmore (History), John Adams (Medicine), David Lidington (History) and Nicholas Graham (English) demonstrated that they fully deserve to be called the greatest champions team in the show's 40 year history.
 They were each given a replica trophy (a flat, framed version of the metallic book, just like the one that current winning teams are awarded when the original is handed on the following year) by Stephen Fry, himself a member of the Queens', Cambridge team that reached the finals in 1980, losing to Merton on a tie-break in the second match of the then set of three that would have given them the championship, and then losing the third.